arthurgervais/blockchaincourse/simple/messageorder.md

 __1. Messages are fully ordered.__

 This means that messages have en exact order, and that the order of the messages is important.
-Note that a message is equivalent to a transaction.
+Note that in Bitcoin/Ethereum, a message is equivalent to a transaction.